Preventative security tools (ITSAP.00.058)

 Alternate format: Preventative security tools (ITSAP.00.058) (PDF, 821 KB)

-Preventative security tools supply important layers of protection for your networks and devices.
-Security tools can help your organization reduce the risks associated with malicious intrusions (e.g. malware, spyware, and unauthorized users).
-Each of these security tools target specific areas to help prevent security breaches from happening to your organization’s network and devices.
+Preventative security tools provide important layers of protection for your networks and devices.
+Security tools can also help your organization reduce the risks associated with malicious intrusions, such as malware, spyware and unauthorized users.

 Examples of preventative security tools

-A firewall is a security barrier placed between two networks that controls the amount and the kinds of traffic that may pass between the two.
-Firewalls prevent the unauthorized flow of data from one area of a network to another through the following actions:
+Firewalls are security barriers placed between two networks that control the amount and the kinds of traffic that may pass between them.
+They prevent the unauthorized flow of data from one area of a network to another through the following actions:

-• Monitors incoming and outgoing traffic, then filters out the known bad sources.
+• Monitor incoming and outgoing traffic, then filter out the known bad sources

-• Ensures downloaded data is part of a legitimate connection.
+• Ensure downloaded data is part of a legitimate connection

-• Decrypts and analyzes downloaded data to ensure there is no trace of malicious content before forwarding the data on to your network.
+• Decrypt and analyze downloaded data to ensure there is no trace of malicious content before forwarding the data on to your network

 Anti-virus software defends devices against malware through the following actions:

-• Scans files for viruses before they are downloaded to your device.
+• Scan files for viruses before they are downloaded to your device

-• Scans your system’s files against a list of known viruses to remove if detected.
+• Scan your system’s files against a list of known viruses to remove if detected

 Virtualization is a technique that creates an isolated environment for specific applications to run on your device.
 Virtualization can be used for the following purposes to improve security:

-Anti-phishing software reports and blocks phishing emails to prevent attacks from occurring or spreading further (e.g. through other recipients).
-You can use this software to prevent identity theft, credit card fraud, and financial loss.
+Anti-phishing software reports and blocks phishing emails to prevent attacks from occurring or spreading further through other recipients.
+You can use this software to prevent identity theft, credit card fraud and financial loss.

 You should also follow Domain-based Message Authentication, Reporting, and Conformance (DMARC) policies to prevent phishers from using your organization’s domain to send spoof emails.
 These policies also authenticate domains to filter legitimate email domains from hidden phishing domains.